Syntax

 After a successful WRITE, the status variable &E will be set to 0.

-Any storage adapl set for the database table into which you perform a FACS WRITE will be executed.
+Any storage adapl set for the database table into which you perform a FACS WRITE will be executed, except when the FACS write is executed in a storage adapl itself (to prevent an infinite chain of executions of the same storage adapl).

 See also